testillano/h2agent/README.md

 There are three valid configurations for storage configuration behavior, depending on the query parameters provided:

 * `discard=true&discardKeyHistory=true`: nothing is stored.
 * `discard=false&discardKeyHistory=true`: no key history stored (only the last event for a key, except for unprovisioned events, which history is always respected for troubleshooting purposes).
 * `discard=false&discardKeyHistory=false`: everything is stored: events and key history.

 The combination `discard=true&discardKeyHistory=false` is incoherent, as it is not possible to store requests history with general events discarded.
 In this case, an status code *400 (Bad Request)* is returned.

+The `h2agent` starts with full data storage enabled by default, but you could also disable this through command-line (`--discard-data` / `--discard-data-key-history`).

 And regardless the previous combinations, you could enable or disable the purge execution when this reserved state is reached for a specific provision.
 Take into account that this stage has no sense if no data is stored but you could configure it anyway:

 * `disablePurge=true`: provisions with `purge` state will ignore post-removal operation when this state is reached.
 * `disablePurge=false`: provisions with `purge` state will process post-removal operation when this state is reached.

-The `h2agent` starts with purge stage enabled by default, but you could also change this through command-line (`--disable-purge`).
+The `h2agent` starts with purge stage enabled by default, but you could also disable this through command-line (`--disable-purge`).

 Be careful using this `PUT`operation in the middle of traffic load, because it could interfere and make unpredictable the server data information during tests.
 Indeed, some provisions with transformations based in event sources, could identify the requests within the history for an specific event assuming that a particular server data configuration is guaranteed.